Stock Screener: Key Features and How to's

 You can also apply Advanced Filters to screen stocks based on your preferred fundamental parameters.

-Click the "Edit" button under Advanced Filters, then set the fundamental parameters according to your preferences.
+Click the "Metrics" button, then set the fundamental parameters according to your preferences.
 After adding filters, click the Done button.

 image-20240920-062737.png